angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 well as TES does.
 I don't think I like it enough anymore.
 Similarly, Defense Grid and Xantid Swarm look pretty good on paper but they have their own issues.
 Grid comes down too late, especially if you need to play it through Daze, and then opponents start being able to pay for it.
-Swarm dies to bolt which Delver should be keeping in against us, and requires the green land vs a Wasteland deck.
+Swarm dies to Bolt which Delver should be keeping in against us, and requires the green land vs a Wasteland deck.
 I think what I really need is more practice against Delver decks so I can just tighten up play and gain a few percentage points rather than some magical